 It’s well into the gardening season and the battle with the weeds has begun.
 Bending over to pull up each individual invasive plant is not just time-consuming, but it practically breaks your back.
 That’s why I love my long handled weeding tools.
 In this post, I’ll share the best long-handled weeding tools that are easy to use and won’t break your back.

 Nothing gets under my skin more than pesky weeds stealing water and nutrients from my vegetable garden!
-But fighting with weeds is just a reality of being a gardener.
+But fighting with weeds is just a reality of having success as a gardener.
+And, for what it’s worth, weeding is great exercise.

 The best thing you can do is prevent weeds, but if it’s too late for that then you’re going to appreciate the ease of using long handled weeding tools to clean up your garden.